The American President: Reception

-On Rotten Tomatoes, the film has an approval rating of 91% based on 55 reviews, with an average rating of 7/10.
+On Rotten Tomatoes, The American President has an approval rating of 91% based on 55 reviews, with an average rating of 7/10.
 The site's critical consensus reads: "A charming romantic comedy with political bite, Rob Reiner's The American President features strong lead performances and some poignant observations of politics and media in the 1990s."
 On Metacritic, the film has a weighted average score of 67 out of 100, based on 21 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-It received praise and "Two Thumbs Up" from Siskel and Ebert who were surprised by how good the film was considering Rob Reiner's previous film, North, was both of their selections for the worst movie of the year.
-Ebert said after detesting North he was very happy and pleased to give Reiner's next film a unanimously positive review.
+It received praise and "Two Thumbs Up" from Siskel and Ebert who were surprised by how good the film was, considering Reiner's previous film, North, was chosen by both critics for the worst movie of the year.
+Ebert said after detesting North, he was very happy and pleased to give Reiner's next film a unanimously positive review.
 Siskel praised Douglas and Bening for their performances.